 Corona is sometimes visible as a bluish glow or as bluish plumes on higher voltage lines.
-On the proposed 230-kV line, corona levels would be very low, so it is very unlikely that it could be observed.
-Any corona on the conductors would be observable only under the darkest conditions and only with the aid of binoculars, if at all.
-Without a period of adaptation for the eyes and without intentional looking for the corona, it would probably not be noticeable.
+On the proposed 115-kV line, corona levels would be very low, so it is very unlikely that it could be observed.

 When corona is present, the air surrounding the conductors is ionized and many chemical reactions take place, producing small amounts of ozone and other oxidants.
 Ozone is approximately 90% of the oxidants, while the remaining 10% is composed principally of nitrogen oxides.
-The corona level predicted for the proposed line is much lower than that from 500-kV lines.
+The corona level predicted for the proposed line is much lower than that on 500-kV lines.
 The levels from 500-kV lines are significantly below natural levels and fluctuations in natural levels.
-Consequently, any production of ozone from the proposed line would be essentially undetectable at ground level.
+Consequently, any production of ozone from the proposed 115-kV line would be essentially undetectable at ground level.